junzhang2016/NTU4DRadLM/README.md

 # NTU4DRadLM：NTU 4D Radar-centric Multi-Modal Dataset for Localization and Mapping

-This repository provides a description and acquisition of NTU4DRadLM. **Note**: The dataset will be available after the paper published.
+This repository provides a description and acquisition of NTU4DRadLM. **Note**: The paper is under review, the dataset will be available soon.

 <div align="center">
 <p float="center">